 - write articles, editorials or reviews

-- edit copy, write headlines and plan layout of news items
+- edit copy, write headlines and plan the layout of news items

 - supervise journalists